-With the release of Star Wars: The Force Awakens every man and his parrot is expected to discover the Skellig Islands off the coast of Kerry.
-And if you can, make the trip to see them now before the shiz hits the fan.
+With the release of Star Wars: The Force Awakens every man and his parrot heard about the Skellig Islands off the coast of Kerry.
+And, the place deserves to be discovered.
 Here’s why: I have travelled all over the world, from the Pyramids of Giza to the night markets of Taiwan.
 I have seen the Jamaa el Fna in Marrakech and the scuba-dived on the Great Barrier Reef in Australia.
-I have walked the angst-filled streets of Jerusalem, and stolen grapes off vines in Crete.
+I have walked the streets of Jerusalem, and stolen grapes off vines in Crete.
 However my favourite place in all of my travels is the Skellig Islands in Ireland.
 It is because of what significance the Skelligs hold for modern-day Irish people.
-And because they are damn mind-boggling.
+And because they are fascinating, beguiling, and mind boggling.

 The Skellig islands are two rocky peaks that jut savagely out of the ocean, lying isolated in the sea off County Kerry.
 One of the rocky peaks (named Small Skellig in English) hosts so many birds that their droppings have made it look like a snow-covered peak in the Himalayas.
 It is a nature reserve and no boat is allowed to land there.
 And none would…the seas around it are treacherous and whirlpoolish, like a drain to hell itself.
 So the seals and birds are left to their own devices, becoming fat and relaxed in the haven it provides them.

 But the other rocky outcrop, which also juts violently from the dark ocean, is a place worth seeing, if you are game.
 Sceilig Mhichíl in the Irish language (meaning Michael’s rock) or just Skellig Michael for English speakers, is a place of mind-boggling historical significance.